NoiselessEmmy1234/NoiselessEmmy1234/README.md

-                  Commonly found outside of Bakery / MCYT area Normally cosplaying MCYTs, but also have other cosplays If you like my style, I'll make a pony for you (if you want) Almost always offt or afk, C+H is ALWAYS enc!
+                  Commonly found outside of Bakery / MCYT area Normally cosplaying MCYTs, but also have other cosplays If you like my style, I'll make a pony for you (if you want) Taking inspo is alright IF you ask me Almost always offt or afk, C+H is ALWAYS enc!
            If you're in a similar fandom, don't be scared to talk to me W2I, obviously!